 These books will not be needed until Feb.
-1, 2018.
-Please wait to buy them.
+1. You may wait to buy them.

-- Web Scraping with Python: Collecting Data from the Modern Web, by Ryan Mitchell (O’Reilly, 2015) — the new 2nd edition of this is not yet available, so we must use the 1st edition
+- Web Scraping with Python: Collecting More Data from the Modern Web, 2nd edition, by Ryan Mitchell (O’Reilly, 2018) — make sure you have the SECOND EDITION.

-- Automate the Boring Stuff with Python: Practical Programming for Total Beginners, by Al Sweigart (No Starch Press, 2015) — my new fave for beginners in Python
+- Automate the Boring Stuff with Python: Practical Programming for Total Beginners, by Al Sweigart (No Starch Press, 2015) — my fave for beginners in Python.

 You can find the books at Amazon, which likely has the lowest price.
 Note that the Sweigart book is available free online as web pages (not a PDF), so if you can live with that, you don’t need to buy it.